msc-creative-computing/p-comp-week-1-labs-Yid1331/Week 02/Lab 04-sensors.md

 <img src=https://user-images.githubusercontent.com/81423727/137622887-f1f911c3-da02-42e2-b4c0-582e3d2ef57f.png width=30% />

 + The left pin: to power (2.7-5.5V) and the right pin to ground.
-+ The middle pin will have an analog voltage that is directly proportional（成比例的，线性的） (linear) to the temperature.
++ The middle pin will have an analog voltage that is directly proportional (linear) to the temperature.
 + The analog voltage is independent of the power supply.